iskalasrinivas/TDD-04_PID_CONTROLLER_PAIR-A/readme.md

 Design a [PID controller](https://en.wikipedia.org/wiki/PID_controller) to reach a given set point goal from the given actual velocity.
 Change the compute() method and pass the tests.

 The UML Class and Activity Diagram represents the workflow of the compute method.
 A proper implementation of the methods will clear the two unit test cases.

+## TODO List

+1) Inputs for kp, ki, kd could have been taken from the user rather than setting a default value
+2) Method for tuning the PID constants could have been added.